-Baro was one of the brands that showcased at Freshly Squeezed, our pop up promoting contemporary and responsible homegrown brands.
+Baro Market was one of the brands that showcased at Freshly Squeezed, our pop-up promoting contemporary and responsible homegrown brands.
 Srila Chatterjee has always been surrounded by design and launched her furniture and decor brand in 2018.
-A champion of doing things a little bit differently, she shares her tips on how to live local and think global, even during a pandemic.
+A champion of doing things a little bit differently, she shares her tips on how to live locally and think globally, even during a pandemic.

 “But how could you live, and have no story to tell?”

 Stories are born from personal experiences.
 They have you in them.
 They are the things your life is made of, and the reason you are you and not somebody else.
 How, then, can you not fight to keep them, every day, all the time?

 That fight is the fight to keep your own space alive, to not let it be swallowed up in the Great Global Myth – in letting a whole world become one Sameness, where everyone eats sushi, everyone wears denim and everyone watches Netflix!

 The flip side of the Corona Virus is that it's given us a chance to reset like never before – and I really believe it's the time to celebrate the uniqueness of everything.
 Each person, each place, each tradition, and each and every story needs to be seen as a seed that will help create a flourishing forest.
 Only by going into the micro part of our lives, into our immediate neighborhoods and communities, can we enrich anything, find new stories, and add value to the world.

 The world was not created as one homogenous expanse.
 We’ve done wrong by trying to make it so.
 Instead of using the best of what comes from being global (science, technology, medicine, the internet) as a tool to get the most out of everything local, we’ve turned our back on the local to become mass-produced and storyless…

 Here’s a few things I wish we would all do – wherever on earth we are: